 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Embarking on a road trip that delves into remote regions is no simple undertaking.
-It’s important to pack absolutely everything you need, because there’s every chance you won’t have access to internet, groceries or clean drinking water.
+Embarking on a road trip is no simple undertaking.
+It’s important to pack absolutely everything you need if you are driving to remote areas, just in case you don't have access to the internet, groceries or clean drinking water.

-Don’t rely on buying bottled water, six 750ml bottles per day doesn’t help the environment.
+Don’t rely on buying bottled water, six 750ml bottles per day don’t help the environment.
 Invest in some good quality water cans and be on your way.